On super Pl\"{u}cker embedding and cluster algebras: Super Pl u cker embedding. General case: -planes in -space

 \end{proposition} \begin{proof} To every $r|s$-plane $L\subset V$ corresponds an $s|r$-plane $\Pi L\subset \Pi V$, and conversely. \end{proof} In parallel with the map $\pl\co L\mapsto [\up_1,\ldots,\up_r\,|\,\up_{\hat 1},\ldots,\up_{\hat s}]\in \L^{r|s}(V)$, where we do not pass to equivalence classes, we consider a map $\pl^*$, where $\pl^*(L)$ is defined as $\pl(\Pi L)\in \L^{s|r}(\Pi V)$ (also without passing to equivalence classes).
 We shall consider $\pl(L)$ and $\pl^*(L)$ together.
 In the matrix language, for the matrix of homogeneous coordinates $U$ of a plane $L$, these are the functions $\pl(U)$ and $\pl^*(U)$ given by~\eqref{eq.plup} and~\eqref{eq.plueckinv}.
 As we have explained, when considered on the original domain of even $n|m\times r|s$ matrices $P$, the functions $\pl(U)$ and $\pl^*(U)$ are related simply by

-However, we need to consider each of the functions $\pl(U)$ and $\pl^*(U)$ extended by multilinearity to a larger domain (with the possibility of ``ghost'' columns), different for $\pl(U)$ and $\pl*(U)$.
+However, we need to consider each of the functions $\pl(U)$ and $\pl^*(U)$ \emph{extended} by multilinearity to larger domains (with the possibility of ``ghost'' columns), different for $\pl(U)$ and $\pl*(U)$.
 Hence we need both functions.
 Note that while $\pl(gU)=\Ber g\cdot \pl(U)$, we have

 With this in mind, we define finally the \textbf{super Pl\"ucker map} for the super Grassmannian $G_{r|s}(V)$ as the map

 (with capital $\textswab{P}$).
 Here $P_{1,-1}$ denotes the weighted projective (super)space with weights $+1$ and $-1$ respectively, for the corresponding direct summands.
 Namely, points of